2025-12-10 –, Machine Learning & AI

 - Materials: GitHub repo with notebook, data samples, will be shared during the talk

-You’ll leave equipped to choose the right optimal‐binning algorithm for your data and apply industry-proven best practices.
+You’ll leave equipped to choose the right optimal‐binning algorithm for your data.

 Quantitative Finance and Econometrics Gradutate from Sorbonne's University.
 Currently working as Data Scientist at BNP Paribas & as lecturer at Sorbonne's University.